 Among the guests at the ceremony were Kapitaen Raimund Weisbach and Korvetten-kapitaen Otto Walter, two members of the crew of the U-19, the submarine which brought Roger Casement and Captain Robert Monteith to Ireland shortly before the Easter Rising.
 They were joined by Herr H. Dunker, Herr W. Augustin and Herr F. Schmitz, surviving members of the crew of the arms-ship ‘Aud’.

-This footage was broadcast as part of an RTÉ News report on 9 April 1966.
+An RTÉ News report broadcast on 9 April 1966.